-It happens every year at about this time.
-The entire country becomes singular in their focus, united in a common cause.
+It happens every year at this time.
+Sports enthusiasts across the country become united in a common cause.
 That cause?
 March Madness, also known as the NCAA Division I Basketball Championship.
 All eyes are on the top 68 teams vying for that gold trophy.
-Brackets are carefully filled out, office pools are formed and everyone is hoping that their team will be the one that captures the title.
+Brackets are thoughtfully filled out, office pools are formed and everyone is hoping that their team will be the one that captures the title.
 And for some lucky people, the opportunity to see a live game is one they just can’t pass up.
-Yes, seeing an NCAA tournament game is exciting, but unfortunately that excitement comes with a hidden danger: hearing loss.
+Yes, seeing an NCAA tournament game is exciting, but that excitement can come with a hidden danger: hearing loss.

 It turns out that the noise level of basketball arenas isn’t by accident, it’s by design.
 Basketball arenas acoustics are a direct result of the way the buildings are designed, with curved roofs and overhangs that reflect sound directly back down into the arena.
 The structure of the building and materials used are chosen for maximum amplification and reverberation.
 In a post on the Keeping Score blog, the science of sound at sporting events was discussed and explained.
 “The main thing that creates noise is any type of overhanging structure that reflects sounds back into the stadium,” says Andrew Barnard, a research associate at Penn State’s Applied Research Laboratory.